Cusco & Machu Picchu

 • Core Inca and colonial city

-• Important acclimatization stop before any high day trip
+• Necessary acclimatization stop before higher day trips

 First-day pacing: